-Health and Wellness - The QMS nursing and counselling staff focus on keeping our students healthy.
+Health and Wellness - The QMS nursing, counselling, and athletic therapy staff focus on keeping our students healthy.
 It is important to communicate all medical history or concerns with our health team to ensure we provide the best care for your child.
-The QMS nurse will communicate with community medical professionals such as physicians, dentists, physiotherapists, etc. Our counsellors will help connect students and their families with other professional services as needed.
+When required, the QMS nurses communicate with community medical professionals such as physicians, dentists, physiotherapists, etc. Our counsellors help connect students and their families with other professional services as needed.
 We are pleased to assure parents that the Cowichan Valley is home to a large team of highly qualified health and wellness professionals.
+QMS is located across the street from a large full-service hospital.